Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

         1. `Train`/`Tune` the Model by feeding it more data
         1. `Apply model` - feed it with out-of-sample data to see how accurate a predicition is

 ## Forecast
-* **AWS Forecast** - fully managed service for that uses ML to deliver highly accurate forcasts
+* **AWS Forecast** - fully managed service that uses ML to deliver highly accurate forcasts
     * ex. predict future sales of a raincoat
     * 50% more accurate then looking at data itself
     * reduce forcasting time from months to hours